Frequently Asked Questions about Grantmaking at GCF

 What if my organization has an emergency need?
 Can I call you?

 This type of responsiveness to community need remains important to us.
-You can always call if a need is imminent.
+If your organization has an extreme emergency need where services related to basic human needs are interrupted, please call.
 If the emergent need can wait a couple of weeks, you’re asked to follow our online Funding Inquiry process.
 Requests deemed emergencies by GCF staff will be thoroughly considered and fast-tracked as possible.
 Our ability to respond will be case-by-case, though, as emergency funds are limited.

 The Greater Cincinnati Foundation, United Way and Interact for Health are all changing their funding priorities at the same time.
 What other funding sources are available to nonprofits who do not see themselves represented in these new strategies?
 Did the big funders talk to each other as these strategies were being developed?